Ștefan Kovács: Ajax

 He succeeded Rinus Michels as the head of Ajax in 1971, continuing and expanding on his "total football" philosophy.
 At the beginning, the team's stars were sceptical of Kovács leading them.
-Johan Cruyff, intending to hit Kovács, shot a ball towards him while he was talking to an assistant, but Kovács saw the gesture, made an impeccable stop, and returned the ball to Cruyff, telling him:"Use the inside more when shooting".
+Johan Cruyff, intending to hit Kovács, shot a ball towards him while he was talking to an assistant, but Kovács saw the gesture, made an impeccable stop, and returned the ball to Cruyff, telling him: "Use the inside more when shooting".

 In his first season, he secured the league title and the KNVB Cup with a 3–2 victory over FC Den Haag in the final.
 He also triumphed in the 1971–72 European Cup, overcoming Dynamo Dresden, Marseille, Arsenal and Benfica, then defeating with 2–0 Inter Milan in the final, courtesy of a brace from Johan Cruyff.
 He began his second season by winning the Intercontinental Cup with a 4–1 aggregate victory over Independiente, followed by the European Super Cup after a 6–3 aggregate win against Rangers.
 He concluded the season by claiming another championship title and once again the European Cup this time progressing past CSKA Sofia, Bayern Munich, and Real Madrid in the campaign, and ultimately winning the final against Juventus after Johnny Rep scored the only goal of the match.
 At his last game as coach of the Sons of the Gods, the players gave him a Ford Taunus as a gift because he always came to training by riding a bicycle.

-During his spell at Ajax he was known for promoting a more relaxed environment in the team, Johann Cruyff saying:"Ștefan Kovács was a very pleasant coach, but much less strict than Michels when it came to discipline.
+During his spell at Ajax he was known for promoting a more relaxed environment in the team, Johan Cruyff saying:"Ștefan Kovács was a very pleasant coach, but much less strict than Michels when it came to discipline.
 Kovács let us be ourselves, he was one of us."